jiewwantan/banana-dqn/README.md

 Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
 Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

+Choose the environment suitable for your machine.
 Unzipping will create another Banana_xxxx folder.
 For example, if the Linux Banana environment is downloaded, <mark>Banana_Linux</mark> will be created.

 Run p1_navigation/report.ipynb

+Enter the right path for the Unity Banan environment in report.ipynb.
+For example for a 64-bit Linux machine: env = UnityEnvironment(file_name="../Banana_Linux/Banana.x86_64")

+Run the remaining cell as ordered in report.ipynb to train the DQN agent.

 ```python